apache/flink-cdc/docs/content/connectors/mongodb-cdc.md

     </tr>
     <tr>
       <td>database</td>
-      <td>required</td>
+      <td>optional</td>
       <td style="word-wrap: break-word;">(none)</td>
       <td>String</td>
       <td>Name of the database to watch for changes.
-If set to empty string, then all databases will be captured (databases can be filtered using the copy.existing.namespace.regex setting).</td>
+If not set then all databases will be captured. <br>
+          The database also supports regular expressions to monitor multiple databases matching the regular expression.</td>
     </tr>
     <tr>
       <td>collection</td>
-      <td>required</td>
+      <td>optional</td>
       <td style="word-wrap: break-word;">(none)</td>
       <td>String</td>
       <td>Name of the collection in the database to watch for changes.
-If set to empty string, then all collections will be caputred (collections can be filtered using the copy.existing.namespace.regex setting)</td>
+If not set then all collections will be captured.<br>
+          The collection also supports regular expressions to monitor multiple collections matching fully-qualified collection identifiers.</td>
     </tr>
     <tr>
       <td>connection.options</td>